 I have a huge flashlight fetish.
 They are all over my house.
 They vary in size and power and battery size.
 Ever since I was a kid and my dad gave me this cool looking metal flashlight, silver in color with a switch on the side that had a button that I could press to create light – I was hooked.

 Someone sent me an email and recommended one of these super cheap Chinese-made LED flashlights that are available on Amazon.
-There are several variations of the same similar light for as low as $5.00 with FREE SHIPPING.
-Yeah – FREE SHIPPING and some of them are getting shipped from Hong Kong.
+There are several variations of the same similar light.
 Many of these lights will accept the use of a regular AA battery or a special higher voltage battery.

 Pretty apprehensive – I decided to go ahead and buy a 400 lumen model that was shipping from within the United States.
 After placing the order it arrived within a few days.
 Initial impression was pretty positive.
 The flashlight had a nice finish to it.
 I had figured it would be made out of super thin aluminum but in fact it had a good “feel” to it.
 The belt clip is strong and secure on the flashlight.
-I pressed the orange on-off button on the rear of the light and it went “click” with a clear indication as to whether it was pressed or not.
+I pressed the orange on-off button and it gave a clear indication as to whether it was pressed or not.

 I was anxious to try the 400 Lumen Mini-Flashlight out.
 I installed an AA alkaline battery, turned the light on and lit up a wall.
 I was not overly impressed.
 I mean – it was bright for a $9.00 light but it did not look like 400 lumens to me.
 I adjusted the beam down to maximum focus and what I saw was extremely odd – I could see the outline of the LED element.
 It was decently bright but strange to see as I am used to a round spot rather than a squarish illumination.